ChainSafe/engineering-handbook/docs/3_development/3_quality_assurance/test-plan-guidelines.md

 Include details of the test tools that will be used.
 Examples:

-- Bug tracking tool (e.g GitHub issue)
+- Bug tracking tool (e.g. GitHub issue)
-- Test Case Management (e.g Notion)
+- Test Case Management (e.g. Notion)
-- Test Automation tools (e.g Visual studio code)
+- Test Automation tools (e.g. Visual studio code)
 - Programming languages
-- Test Automation frameworks (e.g Jest, Cypress)
+- Test Automation frameworks (e.g. Jest, Cypress)
 - CI/CD tool (usually this would be GitHub actions)
 - Version control (usually this would be GitHub)